Kathleen McGowan: Television appearances

 She has appeared as a presenter on the History Channel and H2 television series Ancient Aliens.
 She has also appeared as a presenter on Bible Secrets Revealed, and made appearances in episodes during season 2 and season 5 of The Curse of Oak Island, both shows also on the History Channel.
 On an episode of "Mysteries of the Bible" She emphatically stated that "a group of men with agendas of politics and economics and not spirituality, decided on the texts of the bible."

 Personal life

-She was married to Philip Coppens, who died in 2012.
+McGowan has been married three times.
+Her first marriage was to Irish musician Peter McGowan and they had three children together.
+That marriage ended in divorce in 2010.
+She was then married to Philip Coppens in 2011, who died a year later in 2012.
 Together they produced the internet radio program "The Spirit Revolution".
+In March 2023, she married Egyptian mystic Nasser Abo Nazer, based at Abydos, Egypt and now spends part of the year in Luxor, Egypt.